 Street price: £900

-Last year we features the HX300, commenting that it was Sony’s flagship bridge camera.
+Last year we featured the HX300, commenting that it was Sony’s flagship bridge camera.
 That status has since been blown out of the water by the RX10.

 The model feature a large 1in sensor, premium 24-200mm f/2.8 lens, impressive tiltable LCD screen and full manual control.